2007–08 Boston Bruins season: Draft picks

-Boston's picks at the 2007 NHL Entry Draft in Columbus, Ohio.
-The Bruins will pick 8th overall when the draft is held June 22–23.
+Boston's picks at the 2007 NHL entry draft in Columbus, Ohio.
+The Bruins picked 8th overall, and the draft was held June 22–23.

 Farm teams

 Providence Bruins

 The Providence Bruins remain Boston's top affiliate in the American Hockey League in 2007–08.

 Johnstown Chiefs

 On June 18, 2007, during the ECHL Board of Governors Annual Meeting, the Long Beach Ice Dogs membership in the ECHL was immediately terminated due to the Long Beach ownership group being unable to continue to operate in 2007–08.
 On September 18, 2007, the Johnstown Chiefs of the ECHL announced they had entered an affiliation agreement with the Bruins for the 2007–08 season.